The Bankrate promise

-Many of the remaining coverages are typically a percentage of the dwelling coverage, which varies by carrier.
-These coverages can often be increased independently if more coverage is needed.
+Many of the remaining coverage types are typically a percentage of the dwelling coverage, which varies by carrier.
+These coverage types can often be increased independently if more coverage is needed.
 For example, if your policy only includes $25,000 for other structures coverage, but you have a $45,000 detached garage that you need to insure, you may be able to increase the other structures coverage in your policy for minimal additional impact to your premium.

 Where the home is located is another important factor used to calculate your homeowners insurance premium.
 Insurance companies gather data about the ZIP code where the home is located, including the risk of crime, weather events and natural disasters.
 The more likely it is for you to file a claim in that ZIP code, the higher the premium could be.